stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 alike on different organic species, he would require human subjects for further and more specialised progress.
-It was here that he first came into conflict with the college authorities, and was debarred from future experiments by no less a dignitary than the dean of the medical school himself&mdash;the learned and benevolent Dr. Allan Halsey, whose work in behalf of the stricken is recalled by every old resident of Arkham.
+It was here that he first came into conflict with the college authorities, and was debarred from future experiments by no less a dignitary than the dean of the medical school himself--the learned and benevolent Dr. Allan Halsey, whose work in behalf of the stricken is recalled by every old resident of Arkham.

-  I had always been exceptionally tolerant of West&rsquo;s pursuits, and we frequently discussed his theories, whose ramifications and corollaries were almost infinite.
-Holding with Haeckel that all life is a chemical and physical process, and that the so-called &ldquo;soul&rdquo;
-is a myth, my friend believed that artificial reanimation of the dead can depend only on the condition of the tissues; and that unless actual decomposition has set in, a corpse fully equipped with organs may with suitable measures be set going again in the peculiar fashion known as life.
+  I had always been exceptionally tolerant of West's pursuits, and we frequently discussed his theories, whose ramifications and corollaries were almost infinite.
+Holding with Haeckel that all life is a chemical and physical process, and that the so-called  "soul " is a myth, my friend believed that artificial reanimation of the dead can depend only on the condition of the tissues; and that unless actual decomposition has set in, a corpse fully equipped with organs may with suitable measures be set going again in the peculiar fashion known as life.